-The metadata of projects can't be updated via Git because projects are not Git repositories.
-The projects' attributes can only be changed through the WWW interface which makes the changes to the database that stores the metadata of projects.
-This is why projects don't have metafiles like repositories do.
+The metadata of a project can't be updated via Git because projects are not Git repositories.
+The projects' attributes can only be changed through the WWW interface which makes the changes to the database.
+As the metadata of projects is saved to the database, projects don't have metafiles like repositories do.